digikar99/polymorphic-functions/README.md

 - Dispatch on keyword args
 - Allow for explicitly naming "specialized function"

 Honestly, I'd be on the lookout for something based on MOP.
-I spent half an hour on the book; then, gave up, and spent two hours of the first commit of this.
+I spent half an hour on the book; then, gave up, and spent two hours on the first commit of this.

 What does this do differently?